 I stood at West Wickham train station waiting to meet my friend Michael.
 Michael and Rebecca used to be the Salvation Army officers in Kingswood where I was a Vicar.
 They became friends and on one occasions shared Christmas together.

-It was It was so good having other Church leaders who longed not just to keep their congregation happy but to reach out beyond the four walls of Church to meet and become friends with those not in our fellowships and to share Christ with our communities through our deeds and words.
+It was so good having other Church leaders who longed not just to keep their congregation happy but to reach out beyond the four walls of Church to meet and become friends with those not in our fellowships and to share Christ with our communities through our deeds and words.
 Allana and Hope (my wife and Daughter) were blessed by the fantastic work Rebecca did with young families; I worked with Michael on Alpha, blokes and Kingswood Street Pastors.

-Sadly for us they left Kingswood to go down the road to Clevedon a seaside town in Somerset and did some wonderful things there, but now have been stationed in Catford, a reasonably deprived and multicultural area in London.
+Sadly for us they left Kingswood to go down the road to Clevedon, a seaside town in Somerset, and did some wonderful things there, but now have been stationed in Catford, a reasonably deprived and multicultural area in London.